-Guests are welcome to spend time in our library, unwinding at the fireplace on cooler days, getting lost in a book or discovering more about Motswari Private Game Reserve’s history.
+Guests are welcome to spend time in our library, unwinding at the fireplace on cooler days, getting lost in a book or discovering more about Motswari Private Safari’s history.
 If you’re an art lover, you’ll be thrilled by the chance to browse the incredible work created by Motswari owner, Marion Geiger-Orengo and other local artists from the region.

 About Marion's work

 Motswari's owner, Marion Geiger-Orengo, is a passionate and experienced award-winning artist.
 Over the years, Marion lectured at Cape Technikon in Cape Town and in the USA at the Chicago Academy for Arts as well as hosting art workshops in Germany.